KDE/documentation-develop-kde-org/content/docs/kirigami/basic_controls.md

 ---

 In the first part of this tutorial, you generated a sample Kirigami application that doesn’t do much yet.
 Time to change that!
-In this post you will be filling the screen with some controls.
+In this part you will be filling the screen with some controls.

 ## Basic controls

-In the following, we will use the example of an application that check departures and routesfor public transport.
+In the following, we will use the example of an application that checks departures and routes for public transport.
-So on the start page you need need a way to enter start and destination of our journey as well as the date and time of our travel.
-For start and destination you can use simple TextFields from QtQuick Controls 2.
+On the start page, there needs to be a way to enter start and destination of our journey as well as the date and time of our travel.
+For start and destination you can use the `TextField` component from QtQuick Controls 2.
 Note that the older version 1 of QtQuick Controls is still around for the foreseable future, but you want to avoid using that.
-We’re extending StartPage.qml with our controls
+We’re extending `StartPage.qml` with our controls

 ```json
 ColumnLayout {